GET IN TOUCH

 How Bank Levies Work in Hawaii

-A Hawaii bank levy follows a structured process designed to collect unpaid taxes, while providing taxpayers with limited opportunities to contest the levy.
-Once an account holder has outstanding debt, the Department of Taxation initiates a series of legally required steps that lead to the seizure of the account holder's funds.
+A Hawaii bank levy follows a structured process designed to collect unpaid taxes while providing taxpayers with limited opportunities to contest the levy.
+Once an account holder has outstanding debt, the Department of Taxation initiates a series of legally required steps that lead to the seizure of funds.
 Understanding each phase helps individuals and businesses prepare for deadlines, provide financial statements, and act quickly to protect exempt funds.

 Step 1: Assessment and Notice of Debt

 The process begins when the Department establishes liability for unpaid taxes through filed returns, audits, or collection notices.
-The taxpayer receives a notice identifying the exact debt amount, including interest and collection costs.
+The taxpayer receives a written notice demanding payment and advising that continued failure to pay may result in collection action.
+The notice identifies the outstanding debt amount, including interest and collection costs.
 If no payment or arrangement occurs, the Department escalates enforcement by preparing a levy.

-Before seizing funds, the Department issues a final notice of intent to levy.
-This notice outlines the outstanding debt and gives the taxpayer a short window to resolve it.
-Once delivered, the bank will impose a waiting period, usually 21 days, during which the account holder may present a financial statement, claim exempt funds, or negotiate a payment plan.
+Before seizing funds, the Department issues a written notice that outlines the outstanding debt and gives the taxpayer an opportunity to resolve it.
+During this period, the account holder may present a financial statement, claim exempt funds, or negotiate a payment plan.
+Acting promptly after receiving the notice is critical to protecting your financial situation.

 Step 3: Service at the Bank

-The levy is served directly on the financial institution, often through a registered process server or official delivery method.
-The bank must immediately freeze available cash up to the amount of unpaid taxes.
-During the freeze, account holders cannot withdraw funds, which may result in missed child support payments, unpaid essential bills, or overdraft fees.
+The levy is served directly on the financial institution.
+Under Hawaii Revised Statutes Chapter 231, the bank must surrender funds upon demand, up to the amount of unpaid taxes.
+During the freeze, account holders cannot withdraw funds, which may result in unpaid essential bills or overdraft fees.

 Step 4: Release or Transfer of Funds

-If the taxpayer resolves the debt during the waiting period, the Department issues a release, allowing the bank to unfreeze the account.
-If the debt remains unpaid, the bank must surrender funds once the period ends.
-Exempt funds, such as Social Security benefits, Supplemental Security Income, and other federal payments, are protected under federal law; however, proving exemptions often requires the timely submission of documentation.
+If the taxpayer resolves the debt after the levy is served, the Department issues a release, allowing the bank to unfreeze the account.
+If the debt remains unpaid, the bank must surrender the funds.
+Exempt funds protected under Hawaii's statutes are shielded from seizure; however, proving exemptions often requires the timely submission of documentation.

 Judgment Creditors vs. State Tax Levies